HaujetZhao/color-trace/README.txt

   -O tolerance, --optimizepaths tolerance
                         set Bezier curve optimization: 0 for least, 5 for most (default: 0.2)
+  -bg, --background
+                        set first color as background.
+This will reduce final svg filesize because in some cases its not needed.
+                        (default: False)
   -v, --verbose         print details about commands executed by this script --version             show program's version number and exit